-Market Value Adjustment.
-All withdrawals from a Guarantee Period, other than those taken within the first 30 days of a renewal Guarantee Period, are subject to a Market Value Adjustment.
-A Market Value Adjustment may also apply upon payment of a death benefit under a Contract and when you apply amounts currently invested in a Guarantee Period to an Income Plan (other than during the 30-day period described above).
+All withdrawals from a Guarantee Period, other than those taken within the first 30 days of a renewal Guarantee Period are subject to a Market Value Adjustment.
+A Market Value Adjustment also may apply upon payment of a death benefit and when you apply your Contract Value to an Income Plan (other than during the 30 day period described above).